blackthorne/python-skeleton/README.md

 * initializes logging for both terminal and file logs
 * simplistic DEBUG mode to tune logging verbosity
 * includes bootstrap code for 2 different types of tests: unittests and property based (hypothesis)
-* test files can be invoked alltogether (nose, py.test) but can also be invoked separately
+* test files can be invoked altogether (nose, py.test) but can also be invoked separately
 * configuration settings on separate file (settings.py)
 * models with customised classes on separate file (model.py)
 * command line argument parsing from help message in docstring (docopt)
 * LICENSE file included (Apache v2.0)
 * packaging files (requirements.txt, setup.py, \_\_init\_\_.py)
-* Makefile (setup, deps, tests, clean, install, dist)
+* Makefile (setup, deps, tests, clean, install, cleanall, dist)
 * main logic separate from program initilization (\_\_main\_\_.py)
 * separate locations for both program data and logs
 * does not rely on IDE customisations to work
 * can be executed as a script (see run.py) -- useful for debugging
+* virtualenv friendly (_cleanall_ target to remove virtualenv files)
 * .gitignore file

 ### Things that I do not like about it: